The contribution of supermassive black holes in stripped nuclei to the supermassive black hole population of UCDs and galaxy clusters: Results

 In Paper I, we found that the most massive cluster in the EAGLE simulation contains approximately 2182 stripped nuclei.
 Of those 400 $\pm$ 50 are more massive than 2~$\times$~10\textsuperscript{6}~\(\textup{M}_\odot\), 51.8 $\pm$ 7.7 are more massive than 10\textsuperscript{7}~\(\textup{M}_\odot\), and 2.3 $\pm$ 1.1 are more massive than 10\textsuperscript{8}~\(\textup{M}_\odot\).

 Here we find that the population of stripped nuclei in this cluster contains 10 black holes above a mass of 10\textsuperscript{6}~\(\textup{M}_\odot\).
-Assuming all stripped nuclei that host M $>$ 10\textsuperscript{6}~\(\textup{M}_\odot\) black holes are more massive than $M_{tot}$ = 10\textsuperscript{7}~\(\textup{M}_\odot\), this represents a high mass stripped nuclei black hole occupation fraction of $\approx$20 per cent for this massive cluster and a 0 per cent occupation rate for low mass stripped nuclei with $M_{tot}$ $<$ 10\textsuperscript{7}~\(\textup{M}_\odot\).
-More likely, the occupation fraction for high-mass stripped nuclei would be slightly below 20 per cent, and a very small percentage of low-mass stripped nuclei would also contain black holes.
+Assuming all stripped nuclei that host M $>$ 10\textsuperscript{6}~\(\textup{M}_\odot\) black holes are more massive than M\textsubscript{tot} = 10\textsuperscript{7}~\(\textup{M}_\odot\), this represents a high mass stripped nuclei black hole occupation fraction of $\approx$20 per cent for this massive cluster and a 0 per cent occupation rate for low mass stripped nuclei with M\textsubscript{tot} $<$ 10\textsuperscript{7}~\(\textup{M}_\odot\).
+More likely, the occupation fraction for high-mass stripped nuclei would be slightly below 20 per cent, and a small percentage of low-mass stripped nuclei would also contain black holes.
 The other 6 clusters in EAGLE show similar results.
-Table~\ref{tab:occupfrac} shows the number of $M_{tot}$ $>$ 10\textsuperscript{7}~\(\textup{M}_\odot\) stripped nuclei, $M_{BH}$ $>$ 10\textsuperscript{6}~\(\textup{M}_\odot\) black holes and the occupation fractions.
+Table~\ref{tab:occupfrac} shows the number of M\textsubscript{tot} $>$ 10\textsuperscript{7}~\(\textup{M}_\odot\) stripped nuclei, M\textsubscript{BH} $>$ 10\textsuperscript{6}~\(\textup{M}_\odot\) black holes and the occupation fractions.
 The high mass stripped nuclei black hole occupation fractions range from 15 to 43 per cent with an overall mean of 27 per cent.